 - History is the basis of all subjects of study which fall under the category of Humanities and Social Sciences.
-It is often said to be the "queen" or "mother" of the social sciences. - History is considered an indispensible subject in the complete education of man and it has been defined differently by different scholars. - History is a study of man.
+It is often said to be the "queen" or "mother" of the social sciences. - History is considered an indispensible subject in the complete education of man and it has been defined differently by different scholars. - According to modern concept, history does not only contain the history of kings and queens, battles and generals, but also the communities and the societies are the subject of study of history as well. - History is a unique subject possessing the potentialities of both science and art.
+As an enquiry after truth, history is a science and as a narrative account of the past, it is an art or a piece of literature. - History is a study of man.
 It is concerned with man in time and space.
 It explains the present in the light of the past.
 Continuity and coherence are the necessary requisites of history. - The scope of history is vast; it is the story of man in relation to totality of his behavior.
 It starts with the past; makes present its sheet-anchor and points to the future. - The aims and objectives of studying history have undergone changes with the shift in the philosophical thinking of the time and changes in the social and political practices. - History is one of the oldest subjects of study.
 By history we understand the breadth, comprehensiveness, variety and extent of learning experiences, provided by the study of a particular subject. - The growth of history has accompanied with the growth of human race.
-Thus history and man are inter- related or that history is a story of human race from beginning up to the present day.
+Thus history and man are interrelated or that history is a story of human race from beginning up to the present day.

-- Accrual Periodicity The frequency with which items are added to a collection. - Annals- Historical accounts of facts and events arranged in chronological order, year by year. - Antiquary A historian who studies antiquities or things of the past, often with particular attention to artifacts, archives, manuscripts, or archaeological sites from ancient history, as opposed to more recent history. - Archontology- The study of historical offices and important positions in state, international, political, religious, and other organizations and societies, including chronologies, succession of officeholders, their biographies, and related records.
+- Accrual Periodicity The frequency with which items are added to a collection. - Annals Historical accounts of facts and events arranged in chronological order, year by year. - Antiquary A historian who studies antiquities or things of the past, often with particular attention to artifacts, archives, manuscripts, or archaeological sites from ancient history, as opposed to more recent history. - Archontology The study of historical offices and important positions in state, international, political, religious, and other organizations and societies, including chronologies, succession of officeholders, their biographies, and related records.

 - 1. What do you mean by History?
 How is it interpreted in its modern context? - 2.
 'The scope of history is wide-the theme is the past, present and future of man.'
 In the light of this statement, discuss the scope of the subject. - 3.
 'History is a scientific study and a record of our complete past.'
-In the light of this statement, discuss the nature of history. - 4.
-Discuss briefly the values of history. - 5.
+In the light of this statement, discuss the nature of history.

+- 4. Discuss briefly the values of history. - 5.
 How studies of history help us?
 Discuss.

 - Bentley, M., Modern Historiography, London, Routledge, 1998. - Boyd, K., (ed.)
 Encyclopedia of Historians and Historical Writing, 2 volumes.
 London and Chicago, Fitzroy Dearborn, 1999. - Carr, E. H., What is History?
-Harmondsworth, Penguin, 1964. - Collingwood, R. G., The Idea of History, London, 1946. - Collingwood, R. G., The Philosophy of History, London, 1930.
+Harmondsworth, Penguin,1964. - Collingwood, R. G., The Idea of History, London, 1946. - Collingwood, R. G., The Philosophy of History, London, 1930. - Gottschalk, L. Understanding History.
+New York: Alfred A. Knopf.
+1951.